Employee Happiness at Workplace: Boosting Productivity, Retention, and Well-being

 • The sample size was 920 unique votes, representing a diverse mix of employees across different levels and modern offices.

-• The choices and definition of happiness differ across levels.
+• The choices and definitions of happiness differ across levels.

 • Junior level respondents showed less preference for "higher pay" compared to middle and senior level personnel.